TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 >  If one NAT gateway becomes unavailable, we can still route outbound traffic to the internet.
-We're fault-tolerantault tolerant to AZ Failure
+We're fault-tolerant to AZ Failure.
+There's no impact on our operational efficiency.

 </br>